mathiasdonoso/j2g/README.md

 # j2g
-Generate Go structs from JSON — fast and easy.
+Generate Go structs from JSON.

 ## Warning :warning:
-This project is still in WIP.
+This project is still in WIP. :construction:

 ## The problem
 When working with APIs or JSON payloads, you often need to manually write structs that match JSON responses.